• twitter-icon

 ITC Rules on Sale of Capital Goods under GST with Example

-The definition of “capital goods” under Section 2 (19) of CGST Act means goods, the value of which is capitalized in the books of account of the person claiming the input tax credit and which are used or intended to be used in the course or furtherance of business.
-Input Tax Credit (ITC) plays the significant role in calculating and claiming the taxes under the ambit of Goods and Services Tax (GST).
+The definition of “capital goods” under Section 2 (19) of the CGST Act means goods, the value of which is capitalized in the books of account of the person claiming the input tax credit and which are used or intended to be used in the course or furtherance of business.
+Input Tax Credit (ITC) plays a significant role in calculating and claiming the taxes under the ambit of Goods and Services Tax (GST).

 Submit Query Regarding GST ITC Software

-Guaranteed Discount for Tax Experts*
+Guaranteed Offer for Tax Experts*

 Questions Regarding the Availability of ITC on ‘Sale of Capital Goods’ such as:-